One Eight Seven: Reception

-On Rotten Tomatoes One Eight Seven has an approval rating of 30% based on reviews from 27 critics.
+On Rotten Tomatoes, One Eight Seven has an approval rating of 30% based on reviews from 27 critics.
+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 Roger Ebert rated the film 2 out of 4 stars, complimenting the "strong and sympathetic performance" by Samuel L. Jackson and saying that the movie "has elements that are thoughtful and tough about inner-city schools" but it also contains "elements that belong in a crime thriller or a war movie".
 He also felt that the movie's "destination doesn't have much to do with how it got there".

 The film grossed $5.7 million domestically in its theatrical release.

-In retrospect Director Kevin Reynolds said the movie was a "great experience" and blamed the grim ending for the lukewarm reception.
+Director Kevin Reynolds said the movie was a "great experience" and blamed the grim ending for its lukewarm reception.

-In an interview with Vulture, Samuel L. Jackson singled out One Eight Seven as his most underrated film: “One Eight Seven was a serious subject that got kicked to the curb for some reason.
+In an interview with Vulture, Jackson called One Eight Seven his most underrated film: "One Eight Seven was a serious subject that got kicked to the curb for some reason.
 I remember they were trying to get us on Oprah to talk about the plight of teachers in schools.
 And she was busy promoting Beloved, so she wouldn’t.
 'I don’t do violence on my shows.'
-I said, 'B*tch, you just killed your g*ddamn daughter in your own room.
-The f*** you talking about?
+I said, 'Bitch, you just killed your goddamn daughter in your own room.
+The fuck you talking about?
 Give me a break.'
 And now prophetically teachers are getting jacked in schools every day.
 This movie spoke directly to that."